×

 If you are thinking about moving to Bacolod City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bacolod City can vary greatly depending on the type and location of the property.
 For instance, a modest house in the city center may cost significantly less than a luxury condominium or a large house in a gated community.
 On average, however, you can expect to pay a moderate amount for a decent house in Bacolod City.
-Prices can be relatively affordable compared to other major cities in the Philippines, making it an attractive place for both locals and expatriates to settle down," said one expat who made the move to Bacolod City.
+Prices can be relatively affordable compared to other major cities in the Philippines, making it an attractive place for both locals and expatriates to settle down," commented one expat who made the move to Bacolod City.

 Should I buy or rent a home in Bacolod City?